daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   ###### GitHub Extension <a name="extension"></a>

-  This extension will show up on a side bar of the students interface.
+  This extension will allow a GitHub icon to appear on the side bar of students' interface.
 When clicked, students can gain access to public repositories, such as notebook based assignments.

   ```console
   # Install the extension for JupyterLab